dobin/antnium/doc/description.md

 * decrypt all past communications of all client instances (if they have proxy log)
 * Issue new commands to existing clients (if they can perform HTTP MITM on proxy)

 This is intentional.
-The campgain is only protected against outsiders, not a motivated blue team.
+The campaign is only protected against outsiders, not a motivated blue team.

 The admin API is protected by a separate AdminApi key, not found in the client.

-## Packet Types

-From client to server:

-* Ping
-  * sent from client to server upon start
-  * only packet not initiated by server
-  * only packettype the server knows about
-  * not logged or broadcasted (anti-spam)
-  * contains host info
-  * data available through /admin/clients API

-From server to client:
-* exec
-* iOpen
-* iIssue
-* fileUpload
-* fileDownload